 Duck legs with sweet and sour pineapple is an impressive dish that takes sweet and sour Chinese flavours that we are all familiar with, but really elevates them into something special.
+This stylish and flavourful meal is perfect for dinner parties.
+We served our duck legs with sweet and pour pineapple with black rice cooked in coconut cream, which looks beautiful on the plate as well as adding a rich and nutty flavour.

 - 200ml soy sauce